 PeerJ Computer Science 2018, 4:e158

-There are currently two implementations of the ActivePapers concept: the Python edition and the JVM edition.
-The Python edition is the more immediately useful one for most computational scientists, but the JVM edition is a more complete implementation of the design goals outlined in the first paper on ActivePapers.
+There are currently three implementations of the ActivePapers concept: the Python edition, the JVM edition, and the Pharo edition.
+The Python edition is the most immediately useful one for computational scientists, but the JVM edition is a more complete implementation of the design goals outlined in the first paper on ActivePapers.
+The Pharo edition is the latest member of the family and should be considered work in progress.

-Both ActivePapers implementations use HDF5 as the underlying storage format.
+The Python and JVM implementations of ActivePapers use HDF5 as the underlying storage format.
 An ActivePaper is thus an HDF5 file.
 Datasets in an ActivePaper can be inspected using many generic HDF5 tools, in particular HDFView.
 HDF5 has the advantage of providing compact binary storage for large datasets and efficient access to them.
+In the Pharo edition, an ActivePaper is a Pharo class with a singleton object containing the data.

 Today’s most common approach to ensuring computational reproducibility is to do a computation and then check if its results are reproducible.
 Such a check requires significant competence and effort, and as a consequence it is rarely done, in particular for long-running computations.
 The best evidence is that reviewers for scientific journals are not expected to check for reproducibility.
 ActivePapers pursues a different approach: the infrastructure software guarantees the reproducibility of the results stored in an ActivePaper.
 This requires authors to adopt a new tool for their work, but removes the need to check reproducibility.